 - familiarity with major monuments and key texts

-- appreciation of the historical processes of change in Western art and architecture from antiquity to the present
+- appreciation of the historical processes of change in art and architecture from antiquity to the present

 - a sophisticated and in-depth grasp of specific periods or fields of art history, and the intellectual issues raised by their study

 - an awareness of the role of different physical settings in determining how works of art are viewed and understood